vanminor/vancouverminorbaseball/README.md

 ### 7. Integrate with Existing Subdomains

-Because multiple sites share the same Droplet:
+Because the apex domain shares infrastructure with other subdomains:

 - Each app should have its own systemd service, socket, static root, and Nginx server block.
-- Ensure DNS has an `A` record for `home.vancouverminor.com` pointing to the Droplet’s IP.
+- Ensure DNS has `A` / `CNAME` records for both `vancouverminor.com` and `www.vancouverminor.com` pointing to the Droplet’s IP.
+Keep existing records for subdomains like `dev.vancouverminor.com`.
 - To avoid certificate rate limits, only request certificates for subdomains that will serve traffic.
 - Keep firewall rules permissive for HTTP/HTTPS (e.g. `sudo ufw allow 'Nginx Full'`).